 There are only two options if money is diverted from Idaho’s general fund—raise taxes to bridge the gap, or reduce resources for public schools, students, and teachers

 Voucher schemes are a wolf in sheep’s clothing.
 Whether they are called education savings accounts (ESAs), tuition tax credits, or any other innocuous name, the bottom line is the same—they take taxpayer money from public schools to use in private and parochial school

 Private schools are not required to provide services like meals, transportation, and special education services, so most do not.

 Participation in a voucher program does not improve student achievement, and may indeed impair academic performance.
 In Indiana and Louisiana, students who received vouchers had lower test scores than their peers who stayed in public school.

-After a voucher program was enacted in Nevada, research showed that the majority of applicants to the program were students from wealthy ZIP codes who already had access to top performing public schools.
+After a voucher program was enacted in Nevada, research showed that the majority of applicants to the program were student from wealthy ZIP codes who already had access to top-performing public schools.
+Read Story.

 In instances where programs have seemed successful on the surface, digging deeper shows that improved student performance is sporadic, at best, with research pointing toward the need for more concrete evidence.
 Read Story.